OH1KH/WiFiCat/README.md

 TS50v2:

 	WiFICat emulates rigctld commands of Hamlib.
 See rigctld manpage for help.
 	Only TS50s specific commands are in use.
 For using this with your programs you should set your  rigctld "rig type" 2 (Hamlib Net) choose right IP address (see WiFi setup) and port 4532 that is default rigctld port.

 	WiFICat allows several connects (set from source) so you can set up for example both cqrlog and wsjtx to use WiFiCat  and it really works!
 	I have worked several FT8 qsos with that kind of setup without any problems.
 	If your WiFi network is weak and WiFICat looses it randomly all kinds of CAT issues may happen.

 	Again: remember that 4-5sec, or even longer, polling rate for both programs is fast enough for normal qsos.

-	At cqrlog preferences you can also set CW keying to use "Hamlib" and your CW macros will work.
+	At cqrlog preferences you can also set CW keying to use "Hamlib" and your CW macros and CW from keyboard will work.
 	In WSJT-X config use "radio/split: fake" It is the best.
-	You can try with "split" but soon you will notice that wsjtx is too curious and makes funny check all the time.
+	You can try with "split" but soon you will notice that wsjtx is too curious and makes funny checks all the time that makes receiving impossible.

 TODO:

 	For both programs: Make ISR based CW.
 	Now rig polling will interrupt iambic keying.
 And Text to CW commands will stop rig polling during CW output.
 Bad!